Zonz-Ly/Surfox/README.md

 - **Only Show on New Tabs**: Shows below the tab bar.
 <img width="1112" alt="Two bookmark bar positions" src="https://github.com/user-attachments/assets/c59040b3-1df2-4133-a59f-8161be63ea09" />

-Alternatively, try placing the “Bookmarks Toolbar Items” on the **tab bar**.
+Alternatively, try placing the “Bookmarks Toolbar Items” on the **tab bar** or **navigation bar**.
 Especially with the compact tab layout, you might like it!

-If placing the “Bookmarks Toolbar Items” on the **navigation bar**, ensure there is **Flexible Space** on both sides of the address bar; otherwise, the address bar won't center properly.

 ### Customize Browser Appearance